oxigraph/oxrdflib/README.md

 ## Development

-To run the test do first `pip install -e` to register the stores in rdflib plugin registry.
+To run the test do first `pip install -e .` to register the stores in rdflib plugin registry.
 Then, `cd tests && python -m unittest` should run the tests.

 The code is automatically formatted using [black](https://github.com/psf/black).
 A [pre-commit](https://pre-commit.com/) configuration is provided.